Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Screenings alone don’t diagnose breast cancer.
 It takes a combination of tests and procedures to make a breast cancer diagnosis.
-But breast cancer screenings tell your provider when they need to look closer for possible cancer.
+But breast cancer screenings tell your provider when they need to look closer.

 Healthcare providers use several types of imaging tests to examine your breast tissue and check for signs of breast cancer.
-Providers may use two or three tests to help lead them to a breast cancer diagnosis.
-A radiologist analyzes the images that breast cancer screenings produce.
+They may use two or three tests to help lead them to a breast cancer diagnosis.

 Mammogram

-Mammograms (or mammography) are the gold standard for detecting breast cancer.
+Mammograms are the gold standard for detecting breast cancer.
 It’s the most common screening.
 It uses a special X-ray machine to produce a picture of the tissue inside your breast.
-It involves placing your breasts inside a flat plate or paddle.
-The plates then compress your breast so it’s flat.
+It involves placing your breast inside a flat plate or paddle.
+The plates compress your breast so it’s flat.

 Breast ultrasound